-- 99. (1) The By-law on Municipal Land Use Planning, GN 213, 2015, is hereby repealed. - (2) Any action that has been taken, or application or appeal lodged, in terms of the By-Law Municipal Land Use Planning, GN 213, 2015, and that has not been finalised before this By-Law comes into operation, must be administered and finalised as if the By-Law on Municipal Land Use Planning, GN 213, 2015, has not been repealed.
+- 99. (1) The by-law listed in Schedule 2 is repealed. - (2) Any action taken, application or appeal lodged in terms of the By-law listed in Schedule 2 and that has not been finalised before this by-law comes into operation, must be administered and finalised as if the By-law listed in Schedule 2, had not been repealed.